Rioba-Ian/Statistics/README.md

 # Statistics
-This is my special repository for statistical tasks in python.
+This is my special repository for statistical tasks in python and R